Origins of Species: Galápagos Islands Vacation

 Date of CancellationCancellation Fee

-160 or more days before your trip$250/person cancellation fee, or payment may be transferred to a new departure date within one year of original trip date
+160 or more days before your trip$250 per person cancellation fee or payment may be transferred to a new departure date within one year of original trip date

 Canceled Trips

 OARS International and the outfitter INCA/Inca Floats, Inc. reserve the right to cancel any trip due to insufficient registration or other factors that make the trip impractical to operate.
-Do not make nonrefundable travel arrangements unless you have spoken to your Adventure Consultant regarding the status of your trip.
+In such instances, we will inform you at least 30 days prior to departure.
+Do not make non-refundable travel arrangements until you have verified with OARS that your trip is confirmed.

 Our Origin of Species: Galápagos Islands vacation is run by an affiliate company and arranged through O.A.R.S.
 International, Inc.